Have you heard about optimal fetal positioning but not sure what it is?

-The main culprits are slouching in armchairs, reclined on a car seats, or anything where your knees are higher than your pelvis.
+The main culprits are slouching in armchairs, reclining on a car seat, or anything where your knees are higher than your pelvis.

 The best way to do this is to spend lots of time kneeling upright, sitting upright, or on hands and knees.

-When you sit on a chair, make sure your knees are lower than your pelvis, and your trunk should be tilted slightly forwards.
+When you sit on a chair, make sure your knees are lower than your pelvis, and your torso tilts slightly forwards.